 TwoPhaseCommitTransaction tx = manager.start();

-You can also start a transaction by specifying a transaction ID as follows:
+Alternatively, you can use the start method for a transaction by specifying a transaction ID as follows:

 tx.getId();